XORwell/activeldap-dynamic_finders/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Thanks

-This list may not be correct.
-If you notice mistakes of this list, please point out.

-* Kouhei Sutou for maintaining [ActiveLdap](https://github.com/activeldap/activeldap)
-* ...